-I used a white wine vinegar.
-I really can’t promise the same results if you use another flavor.
+I used white wine vinegar and really can’t promise the same results if you use another flavor.

-I used Tabasco Jalapeno Pepper Jelly in this recipe.
-In stores it is usually in the ethnic section of the grocery along with the Mexican and Chinese foods (I know, that’s so random!) or it’s with the jams and jellies (where it totally should be!)
+Tabasco Jalapeno Pepper Jelly is great in this recipe.
+In stores, it is usually in the ethnic section of the grocery along with the Mexican and Chinese foods (I know, that’s so random!) or it’s with the jams and jellies (where it totally should be!)
 If you can’t find it you can order it at my Amazon store.

 - 8 slices good quality thick cute bacon (about 1/2 pound.
 I used Wright's)